 Many infertile couples look towards natural health as an aid to facilitate conception.
-Supplements, life-style and massage are often considered in their attempts to fall pregnant.
-This frequently occers after IVF type treatments have failed or because the couple just doesn’t want to go down the IVF path.
+They try supplements, change life-style and book massages in their attempts to fall pregnant.
+This frequently occurs after IVF type treatments have failed.
+Alternatively the couple may not just be comfortable going down the IVF path in the first place.
 And if you search on Google for fertility massage in your home town or suburb then chances are that you will find a therapist who is advertising that they provide fertility massage in Sydney.

 Testimonials will suggest along the lines of